TeamsynerGGlobal/meeting-notes/2025/07-28-weekly-kick-off-call.md

    - Discuss trade-offs between interactivity and ease of use
    - Present alternative of using Zoom polls with quiz functionality
    - Consider “choose your own adventure” scenario-based approach using AI-generated content
+4. **Tanya to begin QA**
+   - Begin quality assurance testing on current features
+   - Start systematic review of existing functionality
-4. **Development workflow improvements**
+5. **Development workflow improvements**
    - Zane to make minor workflow adjustments in app (remove default sections, questions at base level)
    - Review client data separation and loading logic
    - Focus on responsiveness completion this week
    - Schedule development calls with Tai once he returns
-5. **Tanya QA initiation**
-   - Begin quality assurance testing on current features
-   - Start systematic review of existing functionality